Skip to content

 When it comes to dessert recipes, it’s way too difficult for me to pick favorites, but I can say that I’ve never met a pineapple dessert that I didn’t like!
 Give me grilled pineapple, or pineapple fluff dessert all day long and I’m happy!

-This recipe for easy pineapple upside down cake is perfect for any occasion and it’s no surprise that this dessert has been around for such a long time!
+This recipe for easy pineapple upside down cake is a classic and it’s no surprise that this traditional dessert has been around for such a long time!
+The soft vanilla cake base has the best buttery crumb that is topped with a brown sugar sweetened pineapple topping!

-They are a classic dessert where sugar and butter are poured into a cake pan, then you add a fruit layer, followed by a buttery cake batter.
-Once it bakes, you invert it onto a plate to reveal the beautiful layer of lightly caramelized fruit on the top.
-It’s so impressive, yet easy to make!
+• Easy and unique.
+Once it bakes, you invert the pineapple upside-down cake onto a plate to reveal a layer of caramelized fruit on the top.
+It’s impressive, yet easy to make!

 Recipe Ingredients